 (without additional flags) where file.c is the name of the file where you saved this code.
-Read the guide to success on How to use Valgrind on Piazza to interpret the output of Valgrind.
+Read the guide to success on How to use Valgrind on o interpret the output of Valgrind.

-2.2 Valgrind will point you to the problem with this code even if the program runs correctly.
-What is the problem in the code, and what is the corresponding error message that Valgrind displays?
+2.2 Valgrind will report two error messages with this code even if the program runs correctly.
+What is the problem in the code that causes both error messages?